-Yes, it’s cold outside (still), and if you’re staying put over the February President’s weekend, don’t worry—we’ve got a bunch of ideas to do over those days off to keep you and your kids active and entertained.
+If you’re staying put over the February President’s weekend and winter break, don’t worry about everyone feeling bored—we’ve got a bunch of ideas to do over those days off to keep you and your kids active and entertained.
 Try sliding down the hills for a nighttime tubing session, head inside to play a family game of mini-golf, escape to a nearby ski resort to take on the slopes skiing or boarding, or get tropical vibes renting a cabana at an indoor water park for a mid-day escape.
 And if you’re looking for things to do that won’t cost a dime, check out Free Things to do in February for even more adventures. (featured photo credit: American Dream)

 Get your game on

-Whether it’s a family challenge at indoor mini-golf, bowling, testing your speed at an indoor go-kart track, or bouncing it out at a trampoline park, you can have a ball no matter what the weather.
-Most of these places are more than just one activity—many offer arcades, laser tag, games, and gourmet cuisine to make a full day of it.
+Whether it’s a family challenge at mini-golf, bowling, testing your speed at a go-kart track, or bouncing it out at a trampoline park, you can have a ball no matter the weather.
+Most of these places are a mecca of activity—many offer arcades, laser tag, games, and gourmet cuisine to make a full day of it.
 Or take this as a chance to introduce your kids to the video games you played as a kid (hello, Donkey Kong), and head to a retro arcade in the Garden State.

 Grab your skis or hop on a snowboard

 Whether you want to take a day trip with the littles or a week-long family vacation, you don’t have to go far to get on the slopes.
 Sign up for lessons, spend the day on the trails, try boarding, or cozy up to an apres-ski fire pit—you can find a mountain to fit your family’s needs at Jack Frost Ski Resort or one of these ski resorts nearby.